Nutella is up there with pumpkin spice lattes and Sriracha — people are crazy for it.

 If all this sounds like you can never have Nutella again, don’t panic.
 There are ways you can satisfy your craving without all the sugar and oil — and with more nutrition.

 “I definitely think you can ‘health-ify’ Nutella.
-Ground up hazelnuts with some pure raw cacao powder could be a wonderful healthy alternative,” Haynes says.
+Ground up hazelnuts with some pure raw cacao powder could be a wonderful healthy alternative,” Maguire says.

 Make your own homemade Nutella, and try these hazelnut recipes when you’re jonesing for a sweet treat:

 Dark Chocolate Hazelnut Spread: This Nutella doppelgänger has only three grams of sugars, but don’t go overboard — two tablespoons of the spread still has 200 calories.

 Hazelnut Latte Shakeology: Add a little hazelnut extract and nuts to your Cafe Latte Shakeology for a creamy, protein-packed start to your day.

 Chocolate Hazelnut Smoothie Bowl: Smoothie bowls aren’t only for breakfast.
 This high-protein, high-fiber recipe makes a satisfying treat any time of day.

 And, of course, plain nut butters are always an option.

 “Almond, peanut, and cashew butter have a much better nutritional profile.
 They are higher in protein, lower in saturated fat, and should contain no added sugar if you’re buying the preferred all-natural varieties,” according to Maguire.